limithit/Mask2Background/README.md

 ## Auto-saving images

-* The inpainted image will be automatically saved in the folder that matches the current date within the `outputs/inpaint-anything` directory.
+* The inpainted image will be automatically saved in the folder that matches the current date within the `outputs/Mask2Background` directory.
-* You can switch to the `outputs/img2img-images` directory via the `Inpaint Anything` section found in the `Settings` tab on the Web UI.
+* You can switch to the `outputs/img2img-images` directory via the `Mask2Background` section found in the `Settings` tab on the Web UI.

 ## License